 What it is: This might evoke mental images of the crazy-long, in-your-face French manicure of the early 2000s, but acrylic manicures are still kicking.
 While a cooler take on the classic French mani is currently coming back into style, you can customize an acrylic manicure to look any way you'd like.
 It's basically a combination of liquid and powder polishes that are applied over your natural nail and false tips.

 How long does it last: Around two to three weeks; you can go to the salon for fill-ins if the false nails break.

-Who it’s for: Have you always lusted over the almond nail shape, only to be let down by your nails never growing long enough?
-This one’s for you.
-Acrylics are great for those who want longer nails (or are prone to biting!), as it will feign the appearance of naturally longer nails, all while providing a tough protective layer to keep you from biting your nails.
+Who it's for: Have you always lusted over the almond nail shape, only to be let down by your nails never growing long enough?
+This one's for you.
+Acrylics are great for those who want longer nails (or are prone to biting!), as they will feign the appearance of naturally longer nails, all while providing a tough protective layer to keep you from biting your nails.

 How much does it cost: Around $35 and up, fill-ins are $15 and up.

 What it is: This isn't a different type of application, but rather a different finish from the traditional shiny top coat finish.
 The nail color is instead topped with a mattifying coat (like this one by OPI) that makes the nail color appear muted and non-shiny.
 Not all salons offer this service, but many are able to do it in varying applications, from classic to gel to dip powder.

 How long does it last: It depends on the application type.